midi2-dev/KissBox_NetworkUMP_Wireshark_Plugin/README.md

 This plugin allows Wireshark to decode incoming Network UMP (Universal MIDI Packet) from a network adapter.

-The plugin is still in early development stage and decodes mainly Command Headers in order to identify command packets present in the UDP Payload.
-It does not yet decode MIDI content of "UMP Data packets" (Command = 0xFF)
-The plugin is based the V0.7.6 protocol preliminary specification
+The plugin is based the V0.8.1 protocol preliminary specification

 ### How to install the plugin
 * Copy the the Lua file in the Wireshark installation directory, in the /plugin subfolder (on Windows machines, it is typically c:\Program Files\Wireshark\plugin)